DAVE SCHNIDER - KITCHENER WARD 2 COUNCILLOR

 HERE

 We're Canadian, we know winter happens and we know how to deal with it.
 We help our neighbours, we help push cars that get stuck and we do our best to make sure the sidewalk in front of our home is safe for everyone, including those with mobility challenges to use.
 The City of Kitchener has supports to help.
-Below you'll find a s summary of things to be aware of in the winter months.

 SIDEWALK SNOW CLEARING - Because safety is a priority and we want sidewalks accessible for all, property owners must clear the sidewalks around their property of both snow and ice within 24 hours of a snowfall.
 These sidewalks must be maintained to bare pavement on an ongoing basis. if you're on a corner lot, this includes clearing snow and ice at the pedestrian access to the road.
 The technical word for the snow there is called a windrow.

 If you see a sidewalk that hasn't been cleared within 24 hours, you can notify our bylaw department by calling our 24 Contact Centre at 519.741.2345.
-A bylaw officer wil visit the area if they determine the sidewalk is not clearwill issue a notice to the property owner.
+A bylaw officer wil visit the area if they determine the sidewalk is not clear will issue a notice to the property owner.
 The property owner will then have another 24 hours to clear it to the bare pavement standard.
 If the sidewalk has not been cleared after that, a contractor may be hired to clear your sidewalk and add the cost of the clearing is added to your property tax bill.
 We also have proactive bylaw officers who look for infractions.
 Their goal is to educate and inform so the property owner understands the importance of clearing their sidewalk snow.

-Community Support Connections, 519-772-878 or The Working Centre, 519-743-1151
+Community Support Connections, 519-772-8787 or The Working Centre, 519-743-1151

-Sidewalks that surround city-owned property, like community centres, sidewalks within the downtown core, in connection with the Downtown Kitchener BIA, ‘back lot’ sidewalks that run along the back fence of properties that owners do not have to maintain under the bylaw, walkways between neighbourhoods, crossing guard locations and some crosswalks
+The City removes snow from Sidewalks that surround city-owned property, like community centres, sidewalks within the downtown core, in connection with the Downtown Kitchener BIA, ‘back lot’ sidewalks that run along the back fence of properties that owners do not have to maintain under the bylaw, walkways between neighbourhoods, crossing guard locations and some crosswalks

 FREE SAND FOR YOUR SIDEWALK - Kitchener provides free sand for citizens to put on the sidewalk to help with traction and prevent slips and falls.
 You'll need to bring your own shovel and containers.
 To find the closest sandbox to you just use this locator.
 HERE